-- 6. The class of entities who can rely on the tax benefits set out in the Ruling section of this Product Ruling does not include entities who: - do not hold their units for the full term, or who do not intend to derive assessable income from their units; - are accepted to participate in the scheme specified below and which execute relevant Agreements mentioned in paragraph 19 of this Ruling before this Ruling is published or after 30 June 2011; - exercise the 'Walk-Away' feature (see subparagraph 22(v) of this Ruling); - exercise the Put Options (see paragraph 31 of this Ruling); - choose a Full Recourse Investment Loan to fund their investment in the Fund: - are superannuation fund trustees; or - are subject to Division 230 in respect of this scheme.
+6. The class of entities who can rely on the tax benefits set out in the Ruling section of this Product Ruling does not include entities who:

+- do not hold their units for the full term, or who do not intend to derive assessable income from their units; - are accepted to participate in the scheme specified below and which execute relevant Agreements mentioned in paragraph 17 of this Ruling before this Ruling is published or after 30 June 2011; - exercise the 'Walk-Away' feature (see subparagraph 20(v) of this Ruling); - choose a Limited Recourse Investment Loan to fund their investment in the Fund; - are superannuation fund trustees; or - are subject to Division 230 in respect of this scheme.
 Division 230 will generally not apply to individuals, unless they have made an election for it to apply to them.